Rapporteket/raplog/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

 raplog provides logging for registries and underlying reports at Rapporteket.
 The purpose of raplog is NOT logging of how your code works (_e.g._ for code debugging) but rather the use of reports (statistics and auditing).
+See also the [raplog site](https://rapporteket.github.io/raplog/)

 ## Installation